 - Be novel: vulnerability is new or unusual in an interesting way.

 The Panel will gladly assist with the coordinated disclosure of any potential vulnerabilities.
-However, we recognize that we may not be the most effective avenue in all circumstances.
+However, we recognize that we will not be the most effective avenue in all circumstances.
 We will gladly consider rewards for vulnerabilities that have been publicly disclosed through some other means, provided they adhered to our disclosure guidelines.

 It's important to keep in mind that not all submissions will qualify for a bounty.
 The decision to award a bounty is entirely at the discretion of the Internet Bug Bounty Panel.